 Mission + Vision

-An international artist with a predilection for raw, socially progressive theatre with
+A multi-hyphenated performance expert with a predilection for raw, socially progressive Art with

 I didn’t go to the moon.
 I went much further, for time is the longest distance between two places.